Kunshan: Administration

 The area is located around the city's high-speed railway station, with an area of 1.6 km^{2}.
-While serving as a transportation hub integrating high-speed trains, rail transportation, and public buses, the area will develop businesses such as office spaces for lease, business services and recruitment agencies.
-As an open, innovative modern gateway, the area will become an important business cluster in the inter-city economic belt of Shanghai and Nanjing.
+It serves as a transportation hub integrating high-speed trains, rail transportation, and public buses, and is planned to include businesses such as office spaces for lease, business services and recruitment agencies.
+The area is intended to become a business cluster in the inter-city economic belt of Shanghai and Nanjing.